GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 }
 ```

-When creating actions names, we use all caps and underscores similar to constants.
-Originally when Simulato was being developed action names had to be unique, as each component was only used once.
-However as development continued we created the ability to reuse components, and action names were no longer unique, however the standard of all caps action names remained.
+When creating action names, we use all caps and underscores similar to constants.
+Originally, when Simulato was being developed action names had to be unique, as each component was only used once.
+However as development continued we created the ability to reuse components, and action names were no longer unique, however, the standard of all caps action names remained.

 When creating the url for `driver.get()` make sure you use the port your machine assigned to the test app.

-Now that we have our `perform` created, we need to tell Simulato the expected `effects` of the action.
-This will tell Simulato how we want to affect the expected state of our system.
-In our current example, the only thing in our state is the entryComponent that was auto created 'navigateToTestSite' with an empty object for its expected state.
+Now that we have our `perform` created, we need to tell Simulato the expected effects of the action.
+This is done in the `effects` function of our action.
+This will tell Simulato how we want to change the expected state of our system.
+In our current example, the only thing in our state is the entryComponent, `navigateToTestSite`, that was automatically created with an empty object for its state.
 Since we no longer care about the state of our entry component, we can remove that from the expected state with either `expectedState.delete('navigateToTestSite')` or more simply `expectedState.clear()` which will delete everything from the state (which is just `navigateToTestSite` at this point).

 In the [previous section](/tutorial-first-component/) of the tutorial, we created a component `MainSiteLayout`.
 We know when we navigate to the test site, we land on a page with the header, the same header we modeled in `MainSiteLayout`.
 As such we want to create and add this component to the expected state as the effect for navigating to the site using `expectedState.createAndAddComponent()`.
-More documentation about expected state can be found [here](/expected-state/).
+More documentation about the expected state can be found [here](/expected-state/).

 ```
 'use strict'